Multiplicity is an Inevitable and Inherent Challenge in Multimodal Learning: Multiplicity in dataset construction

 Recent studies have shown that multimodal model performance is closely tied to both model and dataset scale \citep{cherti2023reproducible}.
 As traditional dataset construction is labor-intensive (\eg, manual captions written by human annotators \citep{chen2015cococaption}), recent approaches focus on collecting large-scale but noisy multimodal pairs (typically crawled from the web) and filtering them to remove low-quality examples \citep{changpinyo2021conceptual,schuhmann2022laion}.
-Specifically, the existing dataset construction process concentrates on ``alignment'', measured by a lareg-scale pre-trained model \citep{gadre2024datacomp,maini2023tmars,dfn}.
-For example, large-scale image-text datasets, such as LAION-5B \citep{schuhmann2022laion}, discards image-text pairs whose CLIP similarity is smaller than a pre-defined threshold.
+Specifically, the existing dataset construction process concentrates on ``alignment'', measured by a large-scale pre-trained model \citep{gadre2024datacomp,maini2023tmars,dfn}.
+For example, large-scale image-text datasets, such as LAION-5B \citep{schuhmann2022laion}, discard image-text pairs whose CLIP similarity is smaller than a pre-defined threshold.
 This heuristic has become a rule-of-thumb for scalable multimodal dataset construction.

 However, as dataset size increases, the strategy that discards or keeps pairs with CLIP similarity may not be enough.
-As shown in \cref{fig:uni_vs_multi} (b), adding even a single multimodal pair can influence the multiplicity structure of the entire dataset.
-For example, underspecified instances (\eg, ``photo'' or ``a person is standing'') tend to align with a large number of items (\eg, all general photos or human figures), amplifying multiplicity -- leading to input- and matching-ambiguity as discussed in \cref{sec:multiplicity_in_training}.
-Several studies \citep{nukrai2022text,gu2023can,li2023decap,gu2024lincir} attempted to avoid this challenge by training multimodal models solely with unimodal datasets (\eg, text-only training), but this cannot be a fundamental solution.
+Adding a new multimodal pair can introduce many additional plausible correspondences with existing instances and can influence the multiplicity structure of the entire dataset.
+For example, underspecified instances (\eg, ``photo'' or ``a person is standing'') tend to align with a large number of items (\eg, all general photos or human figures), amplifying multiplicity (\ie, increasing the number of plausible matches), leading to input- and matching-ambiguity as discussed in \cref{sec:multiplicity_in_training}.
+Several studies attempted to avoid this challenge by training multimodal models solely with unimodal datasets (\eg, text-only training) \citep{nukrai2022text,gu2023can,li2023decap,gu2024lincir}, but this cannot be a fundamental solution.